Finding the Right Senior Developer for Your Business

 This travesty isn’t limited to entry-level positions, either.
 Self-proclaimed “senior developers” are afflicted too, which makes you wonder about the previous employers listed on their resumes.

 So what can you do?
 Well, there is a simple (but not necessarily easy) solution: make sure all your job candidates can actually write code.
 Give them a little project, either to take home or to do in your office (the former can be somewhat longer than the latter, for obvious reasons).
 Or you could start off with a technical phone screen, where you ask them progressively harder code-related questions.
-This also has the added benefit of giving you some insight as to how they think on their feet.
+This also has the added benefit of giving you some insight into how they think on their feet.

 Do your applicants have a portfolio of previous coding projects, possibly on GitHub?
 If they’re really senior-level talent, they should.
 Ask to see it.
 See if the code works.
 Explore the logic behind the programming choices the applicant made.
 How about readability – is their code clean and elegant, or is it clunky and awkward?

 In the past, a lot of tech companies used “puzzle questions” to get a glimpse into the applicants’ thought processes (Google was infamous for using these).
 Some companies still do this, but not as many as once did.
-Today, the prevailing line of thought is that the only way to determine if someone can write code, is to have them write you some code.
+Today, the prevailing line of thought is that the only way to determine if someone can write code is to have them write you some code.

 2. Can they communicate?